Maybeso Experimental Forest

 The Maybeso Experimental Forest is an experimental forest on Prince of Wales Island in Alaska.
-It is located near Hollis, Alaska within the Tongass National Forest and is administered by the United States Forest Service.
+It is near Hollis, Alaska in the Tongass National Forest and is administered by the United States Forest Service.
 The area of the forest is approximately 1101 acre, with a peak elevation of 2953 feet.
 The forest was established in 1956 to examine the effects of large-scale clearcut timber harvesting on forest regeneration and anadromous salmonid spawning areas.
 The Maybeso Experimental Forest is the site of the first large-scale clearcut logging operation in Southeast Alaska, and nearly all commercial forest was removed from the area between 1953 and 1960.
 Presently, the forest is an even-aged, second-growth Sitka spruce and Western hemlock forest.

 History

 The Maybeso Experimental Forest was established in 1956 within the Maybeso watershed near Hollis, Alaska, which is about 42 mile west of Ketchikan, Alaska.
 The purpose of the Maybeso Experimental Forest is to investigate the effects of industrial clearcut logging on forest regeneration, tree growth, and salmon streams, and it was the site of the first large-scale clearcut timber harvest in Southeast Alaska.
 Since the establishment of the Maybeso Experimental Forest, researchers have focused on the effects of clearcut timber harvest on the surrounding watershed, regeneration of managed forest, landslides and slope stability, and soil movement.

 Prince of Wales Island has had a human presence for approximately 10,000 years.
 The island is home to various groups of Alaska Natives, and the Maybeso watershed was historically used by the Kaigani Haida.
 After European and American miners arrived in the area in the early 1900s, the population of the region expanded rapidly after the emergence of logging in the 1950s.